xaCheng1996/xaCheng1996.github.io/_pages/about.md

 My research interests is AI Safety, including Deepfake Detection, Security and Reliability of Diffusion Models, and Multi-modal Computing.

 ## News
+2025.11: We won the 2nd place (2/163) in the **The Competition of Fairness in AI Face Detection @ NeurIPS 25 [(link)](https://sites.google.com/view/aifacedetection/home)**! \
-2025.10: One paper was accepted by ACM ToMM!
+2025.10: One paper was accepted by ACM ToMM! \

-2025.9: One paper was accepted by NeurIPS 2025!
+2025.9: One paper was accepted by NeurIPS 2025! \

-2025.7: One paper was accepted by ACM MM 2025!
+2025.7: One paper was accepted by ACM MM 2025!\

-2025.6: Two papers were accepted by ICCV 2025!
+2025.6: Two papers were accepted by ICCV 2025!\

-2025.3: One paper was accepted by IJCAI 2025!
+2025.3: One paper was accepted by IJCAI 2025!\

-2024.7: Two papers were accepted by ACM MM 2024!
+2024.7: Two papers were accepted by ACM MM 2024!\

-2023.9: One paper was accepted by ACM ToMM!
+2023.9: One paper was accepted by ACM ToMM!\

-2023.7: One paper was accepted by ACM MM 2023!
+2023.7: One paper was accepted by ACM MM 2023!\
 2023.3: One paper was accepted by ACM ToMM!